 Can contractors negotiate my claim for me?

 No. Only licensed public adjusters can negotiate settlements and adjust a claim on behalf of an insured.
-In South Carolina there are laws that allow only Public Adjusters to negotiate First Party claims.
+In South Carolina, some laws allow only Public Adjusters to negotiate First-Party claims.

 Can I recover more than my policy limits?